abimael-dominguez/telecom_mobile_user_app_usage_segmentation/README.md

 | Categorys.zip| Category ID, English Name|

 ## The Dashboard
-The data processing produce a friendly format to plot the results in any BI tool (such as Power Bi, Tableau, Google Data Studio etc.)
+The data processing produce a friendly format to plot the results in any BI tool (such as Power Bi, Tableau, Google Data Studio etc.).
+Note: the dataset used for the dashboard was mainly the "QUANTILIZED_table_stacked_format_S6Q5.csv" dataset.

 Here an example in Google Data Studio:
 - https://datastudio.google.com/reporting/72a89cb6-1136-4800-9f2e-329a7e1d6475